Eels in green sauce, this is a Belgian classic! Paling in ‘t groen, the herb sauce contains fresh parsley, mint, oregano and chervil!

 Do you love classic fish recipes?

-Then also check out my pan fried sole meunière in butter sauce!
+Then you should also check out my pan fried sole meunière in butter sauce!

 - 1 ⅖ lbs fresh eel (650 g), cleaned